 - Talk to your Customer Success Manager to see if Member Usage Compliance is a good solution to your compliance needs.
 If so, they can help to enable and configure it.

 - Decide the parameters of your compliance policy, such as which members need to have this type of messaging, and what the messaging should say.

 - Collaborate with your Customer Success Manager to enter the information into the Member Usage Compliance page in the manager app, and turn it on.

 This feature is not enabled by default.
 If you are thinking of using this feature, make sure to contact your Customer Success Manager so that you can run through how you plan on using this feature.

 Once this feature is enabled, a link will show up in the manager app under Admin→Internal→Member Compliance which will be visible to internal Admins such as Customer Success however it will not be visible to customers.
 On this page, there are four sections.

 Screenshot of Member Usage Compliance Settings Page, with the first two sections

 First, there is a checkbox control to enable this feature.
 It defaults to unchecked.
 Once all the settings are correct, the Customer Success Manager can check this box, and the Member Usage Compliance feature will start controlling access immediately.

 Second, there are settings for the "Gate Page".
-The role of the Gate is that members, if they are in the division that this feature is controlling, has a gate (in the form of a dialog box) in front of their access to the platform, and that they must answer a question correctly in order to pass through the gate.
+The role of the Gate is that members, if they are in the target that this feature is controlling, has a gate (in the form of a dialog box) in front of their access to the platform, and that they must answer a question correctly in order to pass through the gate.
 As a member, this appears as a dialog box with a title, body text, and two buttons - one for agreeing (and passing on to the platform) and one for declining (at which point the member would see another dialog, as configured in the decline section).

 Example Gate Dialog Box as it appears to a member